RxSwiftCommunity/RxMultipeer/README.md

 # A testable abstraction over multipeer connectivity

 Using the adapter pattern, we can test multipeer code with heavy mocking.
+In effect, we are trying to isolate all the untestable bits of `MultipeerConnectivity` into one library.

-This library gives you the flexibility to swap out the underlying mechanics of p2p with some other protocol such as websockets.
+This library also gives you the flexibility to swap out the underlying mechanics of p2p with some other protocol such as websockets.
+At the moment it only comes with support for Apple's MultipeerConnectivity, however you can easily write your own adapters for different protocols.

 ## Example code

 ### @TODO : Testing

 ### @TODO : Usage

 ## License